Learn Java Easy. Chapter 5. Meeting Bud. Learning to use loops

 }

 Let’s analyze this exercise carefully.
 The first thing we need to do is declare a variable.
-As you can see in the example, we’ve named it “i”.
-It would work the same regardless of the name, but you’ll always see it written like this.
+As you can see in the example, we’ve given it the name “i”.
+It would work the same regardless of the name, but you’ll always see it written this way.
 Therefore, I recommend you do the same.

-If we had wanted to do a countdown, to show the numbers from 5 to 1, we would do it as follows:
+If we had wanted to do a countdown, showing the numbers from 5 to 1, we would do it as follows:

 for (int i = 5; i >= 0; i--) {